Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Introduction

-The \defterm{observation operator} $\mathcal{G} \colon X \to Y$ relates the unknown $x$ with the idealised observation $\mathcal{G}(x)$, which is often assumed to have finite dimension.
-This observation is then corrupted by the additive noise $\xi$, which is modelled as a random variable.
-Under appropriate regularity conditions on $\mathcal{G}$, the posterior $\mu^y$ is given by Bayes' rule \citep[see e.g.][Theorem~3.4]{Stuart2010} and has the form \eqref{eq:Bayesian_posterior}.
+The \defterm{observation operator} $\mathcal{G} \colon X \to Y$ is a measurable map relating the unknown $x \in X$ with the idealised observation $\mathcal{G}(x) \in Y$, which is often assumed to have finite dimension.
+This observation is then corrupted by the additive random noise $\xi$ taking values in $Y$.
+Under appropriate regularity conditions on $\mathcal{G}$ and $\xi$, the posterior $\mu^y$ for the conditional distribution $x \mid y$ is given by Bayes' rule and has the form \eqref{eq:Bayesian_posterior} for some potential $\Phi(\quark; y) \colon X \to \Reals$ (\Cref{thm:Bayes}).

-\citet{DashtiLawStuartVoss2013} developed the notion of a \defterm{strong mode} (\Cref{def:mode}) to rigorously define MAP estimators for nonparametric Bayesian inverse problems, proving that strong modes exist when $X$ is a Hilbert space under mild assumptions on the potential $\Phi$.
-They also proved that strong modes coincide with minimisers of the Onsager--Machlup (OM) functional (\Cref{def:OM_functional}) for the posterior in this setting, connecting their approach with previous work on most-likely paths of diffusion processes.
+In the Bayesian inverse problems literature, \citet{DashtiLawStuartVoss2013} developed the notion of a \defterm{strong mode} (\Cref{def:mode}) to define MAP estimators in the nonparametric setting and proved that strong modes exist when $X$ is a separable Hilbert space under mild assumptions on the potential $\Phi$.
+They also showed that strong modes coincide with minimisers of an Onsager--Machlup (OM) functional (\Cref{def:OM_functional}) for the posterior in this setting, connecting their approach with previous work on most-likely paths of diffusion processes.
+For Bayesian inverse problems with additive noise as in \eqref{eq:additive-noise_BIP}, the OM functional can be viewed as a Tikhonov-regularised misfit functional, so the variational solution to an inverse problem --- that is, the minimiser of the Tikhonov functional --- can be viewed as a MAP estimator for a fully Bayesian approach.
+This connection is a significant driver for the development of the nonparametric mode theory described here.

 As pointed out by \citet{KlebanovWacker2022}, although \citet{DashtiLawStuartVoss2013} stated their results in the Banach setting, technical complications limit their proof strategy to Hilbert spaces, and some additional results are needed to complete the proof even in the Hilbert case, as described by \citet{Kretschmann2019}.